Home Evaluation - OHATS

 T/MC OHATS history

 Since late 2011 articles on the Stanford Social Innovation Review have focused on "collective impact" or the result of organizations in a community working together to achieve a shared vision.
-One of the key strategies of Collective Impact is the use of shared measurement tools.
+One of the key strategies of Collective Impact is the use of shared measurement tools and a "backbone organization" that provides leadership to the network.
 We've been doing this for much longer.

 What is OHATS?